mangalam-research/wed/doc/usage.rst

 and development dependencies.
 Running the test suite also requires that `saxon
 <http://saxon.sourceforge.net/>`_ be installed.

+Wed works with jQuery 3.x and 2.x.
+We strongly recommend using jQuery 3.x. jQuery 2.x is no longer maintained by its development team and thus no longer receives security patches.
+There is no formal support for running wed with jQuery 1.x or earlier versions.

+The optimized builds of wed include jQuery 3.x.

 Building wed's documentation **additionally** requires the following packages:

 * rst2html